2016 FIRS World Inline Hockey Championships – Senior Men's tournament: Rosters

 Each team's roster consisted of at least six skaters (forwards and defencemen) and two goaltenders, and at most 14 skaters and two goaltenders.
 All twenty-three participating nations, through the confirmation of their respective national associations, had to submit a roster the sign-in date of the tournament.

 Seeding and pools

 The seeding in the preliminary round is based on the 2015 World Championships.
-The teams were grouped according to seeding (in parenthesis is the corresponding 2015 placement).
+The teams were grouped according to seeding (in parentheses is the corresponding 2015 placement).
 Top 8 placement was seeded in Level 1.